The finance team studies theories related to corporate finance and utilize them to analyze a company's actual financial situation.

 The goal is to develop analytical skills based on understanding the overall economy and the market.

-During the Fall semester of 2020, SBA Finance team analyzed the financial reports of two industry leading Korean corporations and performed business valuations using the Discounted Cash Flow method and Comparable Company Analysis method.
-The team further built on these valuation models through in-depth corporate and industry analyses to produce stock pitch reports.
+During the Spring semester of 2021, the Finance team analyzed financial reports of major companies and performed business valuations using the Discounted Cash Flow method and Comparable Company Analysis method.

 Week 1: Basics of Finance and Accounting

 Study the fundamental theories and concepts of finance and accounting required for the purpose of our curriculum.